FoE-Budha/foe-helper-docs/en/module/efficiency/README.md

     - **Value/tile**: Toggle between **Value/tile** and **Summarized Productions** views.
     - **Hide items**: Toggle to show/hide building reward **Items** column from the **Table view**.
     - **Search field**: Highlight searched buildings by name.
-    {% hint style="sucess" %}Enable Only highlights to narrow the list to only matching buildings.{% endhint %}
+    {% hint style="sucess" %}
+    Enable Only highlights to narrow the list to only matching buildings.
+    {% endhint %}
     - **Only highlights**: Toggle to filter only highlighted buildings. (explained under [Highlighting and Selection](#highlighting-and-selection)).
     - **Inventory**: Toggle to include buildings available in inventory in **Table view**.
     - **Minimum Score**: Includes only inventory buildings scoring above a set threshold in the list.